 As you’d expect to find in Jafar’s fate deck there are characters like Genie, Jasmine and Aladin.
 The ability for Aladin and Abu is really in keeping with the film.
-Both of them can steal an item from Jafar.
-Of course, they’ll steal the lamp given half a chance!
+Both of them can take an item from Jafar.
+Of course, they’ll take the magic lamp given half a chance!

-Jafar’s draw deck mostly centres around using his evil sorcery to defeat his enemies and hunt for the magic lamp.
+Jafar’s draw deck mostly centres around using his evil sorcery to defeat Heroes and search for the magic lamp.
 He can turn into the giant snake, trap heroes in the giant hourglass and use Iago to fetch and carry things for him.

 What he’s like to play

-You will find yourself obsessing over the magic lamp, defeating your enemies with spells rather than allies, and you will want to control Genie and use him for your evil schemes.
+You will find yourself obsessing over the magic lamp, defeating Heroes with spells rather than allies, and you will want to control Genie and use him for your evil schemes.

 Difficulty to play – Medium

 - The Scarab Pendant to unlock the Cave of Wonders location

 So to play effectively as Jafar you need to use your abilities to discard cards and scry your deck until you’ve found the cards you want.
 Only then do you need to think about defeating any heroes in your way.